Current Projects

 The following researchers will be participating:

-Kelsey Anderson, Ph.D., Assistant Professor, Plant Pathology, Kansas State.
+Kelsey Anderson, Ph.D., Assistant Professor, Plant Pathology, Kansas State University.

-Erick DeWolf, Ph.D., RAC Co-chair, Professor, Plant Pathology, Kansas State.
+Erick DeWolf, Ph.D., RAC Chair, Professor, Plant Pathology, Kansas State University.

-Tim Murray, Ph.D., Professor, Extension Plant Pathologist, Washington State.
+Tim Murray, Ph.D., Professor, Extension Plant Pathologist, Washington State University.

-Pierce Paul, Ph.D., Professor, Extension Specialist, Plant Pathology, Ohio State.
+Pierce Paul, Ph.D., RAC Co-Chair, Professor, Extension Specialist, Plant Pathology, Ohio State University.

-Jake Westlin, RAC Chair, National Association of Wheat Growers (NAWG).
+Of counsel: Jake Westlin, C.P of Policy + Communications, National Association of Wheat Growers (NAWG).

-For a copy of the complete Wheat RAC statement of work (SOW) click here.
+Download a copy of the complete Wheat RAC statement of work (SOW) here.

 The Research Area Committees (RAC) of the National Predictive Modeling Tool Initiative are supported by two collaborating organizations: Los Alamos National Laboratory (LANL), and the National Agricultural Genotyping Center (NAGC).